ksco92/BasesOfEmpires/README.md

 * `attaking_kd_id -> number`
 * `defending_kd_id -> number`

 Allows a kingdom to attack another kingdom.
+Follows these steps:
 * Checks if the attacking kingdom has enough gold to commence the attack.
-* Calculates the attack points of the attaking kingdom.
+* Calculates the attack points of the attacking kingdom.
 * Calculates the defence points of the defending kingdom.
-* Compares the attack points and the defence points to see if the attack is succesful or not.
+* Compares the attack points and the defence points to see if the attack is successful or not.
 * Calculates the losses and the rewards of the two kingdoms.
 * Generate a transaction of 'ATK' type.